Most frequent questions and answers

-Our PTO sponsors a robust enrichment program.
+Our PTO sponsors robust Enrichment Programs based on age.
 Please visit our Creekside PTO enrichment page for more information: http://creeksidepto.org/enrichment/

 As a Charter, we rely heavily on our volunteers.
 We ask families to volunteer 30 hours throughout the course of the year.
 While this helps our school, the biggest gift is modeling a volunteer spirit for our students.
 Parents are a big part of our community!

-We do not offer a bus service, but many of our students do take TART (Tahoe Area Regional Transit).
+While we do not offer a standard school bus service, there are some options to consider.
+Shuttles to the recreation centers in Truckee and in Tahoe City are available for a small fee.
+Also, many of our students take TART (Tahoe Area Regional Transit).
 They offer daily service from Truckee and Tahoe City.

-We do not arrange carpooling, but our active PTO members have helped many families arrange car-pooling.
+Additionally, our active PTO members have helped many families arrange carpools.